 When Canadians purchase a winter home in the United States, the tax laws can be complex, especially when the home is rented out while the homeowner is away.
 Before purchasing a home, Canadians should become familiar with the tax laws that will affect their ownership, both in the United States and in Canada.
 If a homeowner passes away while retaining ownership, their winter home will also be subject to U.S. estate tax laws.

 Planning for Medical Care While Away

 Like most Canadian snowbirds, Doug and his wife recognize the need to plan for medical care or emergencies while visiting the United States.
 Doug’s approach will likely sound familiar to other visiting snowbirds: “We purchase travel insurance before leaving, visit urgent care if needed, or get on a plane and get home if necessary.”

 Travel medical insurance is an important consideration when Canadians plan an extended visit to the United States.
 Though it certainly helps to have a physical examination and fill prescriptions before leaving Canada, travelers should be prepared for illnesses or accidents that may come up during the visit.
 Travel medical insurance will help protect visiting snowbirds from the high costs of an uninsured emergency or urgent care visit.

-Through organizations like the Canadian Snowbird Association, information found online, and the help of fellow travelers, Canadian snowbirds can learn how to accomplish their dreams of wintering in a warm climate.
-With a little planning, it is easy for snowbirds to divide their time between two homes, even if those homes happen to be in different countries.
+Through organizations like the Canadian Snowbird Association, reliable online sources, and the help of fellow travelers, Canadian snowbirds can accomplish their dreams of wintering in a warmer climate.
+With a little planning, it’s easy for snowbirds to divide their time between two homes, even if those homes happen to be in different countries.